siavava/portfolio/content/projects/web/blog.md

   - "Nuxt"
   - "TypeScript"
   - "Sass"
+summary: |-
-summary: "A ground-up redesign of my personal blog — statically generated with Nuxt and SCSS, deployed on Netlify at amittai.space, over a live layer of comments, inline highlights, a Spotify-fed dynamic island, and view counts served by a Rust WebSocket API."
+  A ground-up redesign of my personal blog — statically generated with Nuxt and SCSS, deployed on Netlify at amittai.space, over a live layer of comments, inline highlights, a Spotify-fed dynamic island, and view counts served by a Rust WebSocket API.
 ---

 A ground-up redesign of my personal blog, with a new domain to go with it